I'm a Celebrity...Get Me Out of Here! (British TV series): New South Wales, Australia (2003–2019, 2022–present)

+Before they enter and after leaving the jungle, the celebrities stay at a luxury hotel that is featured in the Coming Out episode at the end of the series.
+Since the show's return to Australia in 2022, the hotel used is the JW Marriott Gold Coast Resort & Spa, located in Surfers Paradise, Queensland; this replaced the Palazzo Versace which was originally used for the show.

+In December 2016, ITV Studios establised the ITV Tweed Community Initiative Fund to assist projects and initiatives within the Tweed Shire as a way of giving back to the local community and created an independent community committee from across the shire to adjudicate the grants.

 Gwrych Castle, Wales (2020–2021)

-In August 2020, it was confirmed that due to the COVID-19 pandemic, the twentieth series would be filmed in Gwrych Castle in Abergele, North Wales.
+In August 2020, it was confirmed that owing to the COVID-19 pandemic, the twentieth series would be filmed in Gwrych Castle in Abergele, North Wales.

 As part of the agreement with Gwrych Castle Preservation Trust, ITV will help support the ongoing restoration project of the site.
 This has included the adding of permanent roofs to certain sections of the castle and repairs to the walls, floors and stairs to make the building safe and secure.
 ITV has reportedly donated £300,000 to the trust for the use of the site for four months, as well as paying for additional emergency restoration work.
 Production began on the site in September 2020.

-On 2 August 2021, it was confirmed that the show would return to Wales for a second series, due to "continued uncertainty" over the COVID-19 pandemic and travel restrictions."
+On 2 August 2021, it was confirmed that the show would return to Wales for a second series, owing to "continued uncertainty" over the COVID-19 pandemic and travel restrictions."

 In October 2021, it was reported that ITV Studios' U.S. subsidiary and horror film studio Blumhouse was pitching a reboot of the American version of I'm a Celebrity under the title Celebrity Castle, which was reported to have expanded upon the series 20 concept.

-South Africa (2023)

-In April 2022, it was announced that there would be a pre-recorded all-star spin-off series to be filmed in South Africa, rather than Australia or Wales.
+Music

+The show's theme music is credited to Grant Buckerfield and contains samples of "Africano" by Earth, Wind & Fire and "Get Out of the House!" by Boom Crash Opera.